georgeus19/klofan/docs/use-cases/food-use-case.md

 ## Sub Use Case With Vocabularies

 The following picture shows the starting schema for this sub use case.
-The user wants to map the most of properties and entities to known vocabulary terms.
+The user wants to map the most of propertySets and entitySets to known vocabulary terms.
 The user selects `Ingredient` recommendation in the right side menu.

 ![Start Schema For Sub Use Case With Vocabularies](./img/after-countries-ingredients.png)

-A recommendation windows appears and the user can see that the recommendation is about the "ingredients" property and that it matched term "containsIngredient" from Food Ontology vocabulary.
+A recommendation windows appears and the user can see that the recommendation is about the "ingredients" propertySet and that it matched term "containsIngredient" from Food Ontology vocabulary.
 The picture representing this is below.
 The user previews the term which is simply illustrated with the rectangle with turtle rdf.

 ![Ingredient Recommendation Introduction](./img/ingredients-recommend-intro.png)

 The user likes the recommendation and proceeds.
 The next window would show the details of the matching method as in recommendations before but that is not shown in the next picture.
 The user wants to see what effect the recommendation has on the overall schema.
 This is shown in the picture below.
-The recommendations do not have to be just about a single property as it was before but also about a set of terms that are somehow linked.
-The example here is that the recommendation recommends not just adding a property "food:containsIngredient" but also the type for food and an ingredient to the schema.
+The recommendations do not have to be just about a single propertySet as it was before but also about a set of terms that are somehow linked.
+The example here is that the recommendation recommends not just adding a propertySet "food:containsIngredient" but also the type for food and an ingredient to the schema.

 ![Ingredient Recommendation Schema Difference](./img/ingredients-recommend-diff.png)